AWS Storage Blog

 Jay Horne

-Jay Horne is a Sr. Storage Solutions Architect in the World-Wide Specialist Organization at AWS.
-Based in Nashville, Tennessee, he has over 15 years of enterprise consulting experience working on a variety of cloud, storage, server, and network infrastructures.
-You can frequently find Jay presenting at storage and cloud conferences throughout the south east United States.
+Jay Horne is the global technical leader and service aligned solutions architect for the Amazon FSx for NetApp ONTAP service in the World-Wide Specialist Organization at AWS.
+Based in Nashville, Tennessee, Jay has over 15 years of enterprise consulting experience working on a variety of cloud, storage, server, and network infrastructures.
+You can frequently find Jay presenting at storage and cloud conferences all over the world.